zaiisao/Documentation/en/Agora Platform/terms.md

 > The gaming profile applies to the Agora Gaming SDK only.

-### uid
+### UID

-A user ID (uid) identifies a user in the channel.
+A user ID (UID) identifies a user in the channel.
 Each user in the same channel should have a unique uid.

-If you leave the uid empty or set it as 0, the SDK will automatically assign a uid for you.
+If you leave the uid empty or set it as 0, the SDK will automatically assign a UID for you.

 ### Stream